fullstackkmoreno/PruebaDesarrolladorFullStack/README.md

 # PruebaDesarrolladorFullStack

-# Pasos para ejecutar prueba
+# Pasos para ejecutar la prueba

 - get the two projects from repository back-end and front-end
 - service localhost: go to folder from back-end and open project at visual studio